Vegetable Garden Soil Testing

 “Application of lime when it is not needed may cause plant nutritional problems.”
 EDIS document SP 103, revised May 2018

-Soil testing is NOT appropriate when vegetables are performing poorly because they are not adapted to the site (insufficient hours of direct sunlight).
+Fertilizer will not make up for insufficient sun light.
 Contact the local extension office for interpretation of soil sample results.
 UF’s Florida Vegetable Gardening Guide offers resources and information for novice and experienced gardeners.
-Until next time – Happy Gardening!
+Until next time I wish you Happy New Year and Happy Gardening!